TRIGGER WARNING. THIS ARTICLE CONTAINS TEXT AND IMAGES THAT MAY BE HARMFUL TO SURVIVORS.

 - Yes, I can legally share my personal story and photos that I own.

 - Will I ever be unbroken enough to have an intimate relationship?
 I don’t know.
 Not so far.
 Whether I like it or not, whether any of you like it or not, Julian Williams broke something inside of me.
 It’s not easy to admit that.
 I want to be the victor and say that I beat him.
 Maybe someday.
 I’m focused on other things right now and trying to use my experience for good.

 - I found the strength to finally tell this story because of the support of some very special people: my readers who let me know I’m not alone, my friends, and most of all, the butterflies: A and B — this article and the work that will follow never would have happened without them.

 - Update as of 9/8/2014: Julian still stalks me the only way he has access to — anonymously.
 He creates fake Twitter and Facebook accounts with photos of women pretending to be people who know him and have questions.
 I’ve come to recognize it and am able to handle it quickly.

 Here is Leslie’s story:

 Tiffany Willis is the founder and editor-in-chief of Liberal America.
 An unapologetic member of the Christian Left, she has spent most of her career actively working with “the least of these” and disadvantaged and oppressed populations.
 She’s passionate about their struggles.
-To stay on top of topics she discusses, subscribe to her public updates on Facebook, follow her on Twitter, or connect with her via LinkedIn.
-She also have a grossly neglected personal blog and a literary quotes blog that is a labor of love.
+To stay on top of topics she discusses, like her Facebook page, follow her on Twitter, or connect with her via LinkedIn.
+She also has a grossly neglected personal blog and a literary quotes blog that is a labor of love.
 Find her somewhere and join the discussion.